Synopsys Faces Class Action Lawsuit for Securities Fraud, Investors Encouraged to Claim Losses

 0mins

-- Lawsuit Reminder: The Schall Law Firm alerts investors of a class action lawsuit against Synopsys for violations of the Securities Exchange Act from December 4, 2024, to September 9, 2025, urging affected investors to contact them by December 30, 2025, to participate in claims.
+- Lawsuit Reminder: The Schall Law Firm alerts investors of a class action lawsuit against Synopsys for violations of securities laws, involving transactions from December 4, 2024, to September 9, 2025, with a deadline for claims set for December 30, 2025.

-- False Statements: The complaint alleges that Synopsys made false and misleading statements regarding its increased focus on AI customers, which negatively impacted its Design IP business and led to poor resource allocation and roadmap decisions.
+- False Statements: The complaint alleges that Synopsys made misleading statements regarding its increased focus on AI customers, which negatively impacted its Design IP business, resulting in investor losses once the truth emerged.

 Analyst Views on SNPS